 Cash and cash equivalents are recorded at fair value, and are comprised of highly liquid financial instruments with original maturities of three months or less at the time of purchase.
-Included in Cash and Cash Equivalents is a reserve fund of \$25,000 to cover debts in the event of the Charter School's dissolution.
+Included in Cash and Cash Equivalents at June 30, 2013 and 2012 is a reserve fund of \$50,000 and \$25,000, respectively, to cover debts in the event of the Charter School's dissolution.